GravelCoin/docsandlinks/README.md

 # docsandlinks
-Repository to store information on Gravel Coin (GRV), a project based on the blockchain technology to finance the gravel production in Guinea (Conakry).
+Repository to store information on Gravel Coin (GRV), a global project based on the blockchain technology to finance the gravel production.
+Starting in Brazil and Guinea (Conakry).